Kruz Perrott-Hunt: Professional career

 In April 2023, Perrott-Hunt signed with the Auckland Tuatara for the 2023 New Zealand NBL season.
 He initially signed to begin his professional career, but he was released in May to pursue going back to college for a final season.
 With that possibility not coming to fruition, Perrott-Hunt opted to return to the Tuatara in June.
 In nine games for the Tuatara, he averaged 6.6 points, 3.1 rebounds and 2.8 assists per game.

 For the 2023–24 season, Perrott-Hunt joined KK Borac Čačak of the Serbian League.
 He played in only one game for Borac in the ABA League on 27 November 2023 against KK Partizan.

 In March 2024, Perrott-Hunt signed with the Tauranga Whai for the 2024 New Zealand NBL season.
 In 20 games, he averaged 13.0 points, 3.7 rebounds and 2.3 assists per game.

 In August 2024, Perrott-Hunt signed with Korihait of the Finnish Korisliiga.
 He appeared in seven games for Korihait before joining BC Komarno of the Slovak Basketball League in November 2024.
 He was cut by Komarno on 4 January 2025 after appearing in eight games.

 In February 2025, Perrott-Hunt re-signed with the Tauranga Whai for the 2025 New Zealand NBL season.
+In 23 games, he averaged 14.6 points, 3.8 rebounds, 3.0 assists and 1.1 steals per game.

+In January 2026, Perrott-Hunt signed with Nelson Giants for the 2026 New Zealand NBL season.

 National team career

 Perrott-Hunt played for the New Zealand Junior Tall Blacks at the 2017 FIBA Under-17 Oceania Championship, 2018 FIBA U18 Asian Championship, and 2019 FIBA Under-19 Basketball World Cup.

 Perrott-Hunt debuted for the senior New Zealand national team, the Tall Blacks, during the 2019 FIBA Basketball World Cup Asian qualifiers.
 He played for the Tall Blacks at the 2022 FIBA Asia Cup, where he averaged 8.7 points, 3.9 rebounds and 1.9 assists in seven games.

+In February 2026, Perrott-Hunt joined the Tall Blacks during the FIBA Basketball World Cup 2027 Asian Qualifiers.